yalland-ubi/yalland-docs/v3/YALLVerification.md

 ##### Scoped to a validators `verificationAddress`

-* submitTransaction() - an active verifier creates proposal by submitting arbitrarily encoded data
+* submitTransaction() - an active verifier creates proposal by submitting arbitrarily encoded data.
+Checks that a msg.sender conforms for a minimal locked stake requirement.
-* confirmTransaction() - an active verifier agrees on a proposed topic; executes a proposal in case if the required threshold has reached
+* confirmTransaction() - an active verifier agrees on a proposed topic; executes a proposal in case if the required threshold has reached.
+Checks that a msg.sender conforms for a minimal locked stake requirement.
 * revokeConfirmation() - an active verifiers revokes his vote
 * executeTransaction() - executes a non-executed yet proposal